pcda17/pcda17.github.io/week-01.md

 echo $SHELL
 ```

 A **shell** is the software layer between user input and the rote world of file system maintenance.
-The graphical user interface (GUI) provided by Mac OS X is itself technically considered a shell, but if someone refers to "the shell" they typically mean a command-line interpreter like [Bash](#).
+The graphical user interface (GUI) provided by Mac OS X is itself technically considered a shell, but if someone refers to "the shell" they typically mean a command-line interpreter like [Bash](https://en.wikipedia.org/wiki/Bourne_shell).
 The command you entered above should have returned `/bin/bash`, which is the location of Bash’s "binary," or machine-readable application file.
 If you open a command-line session on a remote server, your text input will be handled by the shell installed on that server.

-It is important to understand that both Mac’s GUI (known as [Aqua](#)) and Bash are rooted in the same set of underlying OS services.
-Since the introduction of OS X, and now in iOS as well, these core utilities have been handled by a Unix-like operating system called [Darwin](#), which is based on the famously stable [Berkeley Software Distribution (BSD)](#) Unix clone.
+It is important to understand that both Mac’s GUI (known as [Aqua](https://en.wikipedia.org/wiki/Aqua_(user_interface))) and Bash are rooted in the same set of underlying OS services.
+Since the introduction of OS X, and now in iOS as well, these core utilities have been handled by a Unix-like operating system called [Darwin](https://en.wikipedia.org/wiki/Darwin_(operating_system)), which is based on the famously stable [Berkeley Software Distribution (BSD)](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) version of Unix.

 #### Exploring the File System